 You need a residence permit for a startup entrepreneur, if you wish to establish a startup company in Finland.

-Once you have been granted a residence permit of at least one year, register at a service location of the Digital and Population Data Services Agency (a local register office).
+Once you have been granted a residence permit for at least one year, primarily use the online formOpens in a new window. to apply for a municipality of residence and, if necessary, a personal identity code, and visit a service location of the Digital and Population Data Services Agency for registration.

 Please note that your personal identity certificate and other documents must be legalised so that you can apply for a residence permit, register in Finland, and get a Finnish personal identity code.
 You must also provide an official translation into Finnish, Swedish or English or all your documents in a foreign language.
 You must personally get the translations from an authorised translator.

 A residence permit may either be for a fixed term or be permanent.
 The first permit is always valid for a fixed period, typically one year.
-After this, you may apply for an extension to the permit.
+After this, you may apply for a fixed-term extension to the permit.

 If you are abroad, submit your residence permit application to a Finnish consulate, and if you are in Finland, to the Finnish Immigration Service.
 Apply for the extension from the Finnish Immigration Service.